How Has Skateboarding Changed Over The Years?

 Skate is solidified and popularized as never before, widely publicized on TV whether by broadcasting championships or by advertisements from many companies outside the market, better accepted by society, having its demands met by the government through the construction of skate parks and the creation of its own public policy.
 With the concerns about climate change and other environmental issues, the skateboard is part of the e-mobility trend.
 People are using an electric skateboard for commuting as a way to avoid using cars and public transport.

 As a modality, this decade was an important one for athletes worldwide with many skateboarding competitions.
 In 2010, professional street skater Rob Dyrdek created the Street League Skateboarding, an international invitation-only competition with millionaire awards and live broadcasts on TV and the internet.
 A few years later, in 2016, the modality left the extreme sports bubble to become an Olimpic Sport.

 Future of electric skateboard

 There is no telling what exactly is to come of the skateboarding industry.
 But there will always be plenty of people who love riding through life on four wheels and a nice board, whether it’s motorized or not.

-In the video below, Jeff Anning, the owner and founder of Evolve Skateboards talks about the current state of personal electric mobility, ideal legislation, advancements in technology, and the future of Evolve.
+In the video below, Jeff Anning, the owner and founder of Evolve Skateboards talks about the current state of personal electric mobility, advancements in technology, competitions and the future of Skateting.
 Check it out 👇👇👇